bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

     .. code:: bash

-       $ kubectl --context k8s-bdb-test-cluster-0 apply -f bigchaindb/bigchaindb-svc-tm.yaml
+       $ kubectl --context k8s-bdb-test-cluster-0 apply -f bigchaindb/bigchaindb-svc.yaml

-.. _start-the-openresty-kubernetes-service-tmt:
+.. _start-the-openresty-kubernetes-service:

 Step 8: Start the OpenResty Kubernetes Service
 ----------------------------------------------

-  * This configuration is located in the file ``nginx-openresty/nginx-openresty-svc-tm.yaml``.
+  * This configuration is located in the file ``nginx-openresty/nginx-openresty-svc.yaml``.

   * Set the ``metadata.name`` and ``metadata.labels.name`` to the value
     set in ``openresty-instance-name`` in the ConfigMap above.